 We have all heard the warnings from the Surgeon General about the use of tobacco products and smoking on your body.
 It can increase the chances of you developing heart disease, lung problems, chronic obstructive pulmonary disease (COPD) and a host of cancers.
-But what you may not know is that smoking and using tobacco also has a negative effect on your teeth and mouth also.
+But what you may not know is that smoking and using tobacco also has a negative effect on your teeth and mouth.

 How Does Tobacco Affect My Teeth?

 If anyone who has had surgery knows, you are asked to refrain from smoking prior to surgery and for a time afterwards.
 This is because smoking decreases your ability to heal.
 The same applies to your mouth.
 It also means that your teeth wear down more quickly.
 Also, the use of cigars, snuff and chewing tobacco, and unprocessed tobacco leaves for cigar wrappers have abrasive substances that wear down teeth.
 When these abrasive substances meet with your saliva and chewed, they form a paste that wears your teeth down over time.

 Another issue with smoking and the use of tobacco products is that it can reduce the effectiveness of dental treatments.
 Because there is less oxygen in your blood, an increase in the bacteria, and inflammation of the tissues and gums in your mouth, it is difficult to have teeth replaced should that be necessary.